How long have you been a photographer?

 What else should I know?

 I like to enjoy life and laugh a lot.
 I'm a perfectionist and a planner.
 I like to be early and well-prepared.
 My goal is to tell your story with quality images that you will love to show others.
 I want you to enjoy our time together.
-Because of my training I refer to my style as "artistic photojournalism with attention to classic photography."
+Be careful when photographers present themselves as a "photojournalist."
+In some cases, that might mean that they are not able to confidently direct people and get the bridal party working together in a timely manner for the timeless shots that you will treasure for years to come.
+I am both a story teller and an artist.

 (back to top)